fmelods/fmelods/README.md

 # Felipe Melo

-- 💬 I'm interested at Software Development, Data Science and Cybersecurity
+- 💬 I'm interested at Software Development, Data Science, Big Data, Cloud Computing and Cybersecurity
 - 🔭 Presently looking for opportunities as a developer
 - 🖊️ Studying Systems Analysis and Development at FIAP and working as a freelancer
-- 🌱 I’m currently learning more about SQL, C#, VB.NET, Big Data and Cloud Computing
+- 🌱 I’m currently learning more about SQL, Python, Java, C#, VB.NET, React and Delphi
 - ⚡ My hobbies are read, play chess, draw and go out with my dog and my girlfriend.
 I also know all countries capitals
 ##